-Please note, I am currently only offering telephone and online counselling, in line with government instructions about social distancing.
+Please note, I am currently offering both telephone/online counselling AND in person counselling with Covid-secure precautions in place.
+This is subject to change dependent on local/national data and government guidelines.
 See below for details of reduced fees during the pandemic.

 I work relationally, using the shared experience of me and my client being with each other as the core of our work together.
 Whilst this allows for clients to simply be heard and accepted and to have the space they need, it also offers opportunities for counsellor and client to dig deeper together as we explore the patterns and roots of the client's life experiences.
 This process of developing an understanding of yourself can be healing and rewarding.